motm-therapy/website/docs/rates.md

 !!! warning "Rate Change"

-    Effective 1 March 2024, the cash-only rate for clients without insurance will increase.
+    Effective 1 April 2024, the cash-only rate for clients without insurance will increase.

     The new rate will be _**$150 per hour**_ for individual and couple sessions.